MoAKgit/Iranian-Car-Licence-Plate-Detection/README.md

 In the second Yolo, we need to detect numbers and letters on the detected license plate from the fisrt Yolo.

-Inspired by the work[], I applied the dataset provided in the link below for finetuning the second yolov7 to detect numbers and letters inside the plate.
+I applied the dataset provided in the link below for finetuning the second yolov7 to detect numbers and letters inside the plate.

 https://github.com/roozbehrajabi/ALPR_Dataset/tree/main/Faster_R-CNN_dataset